 HRMG 6318 | 2 Hours

-Required for the Co-op MBA program.
-Begins with an introduction to the career planning process and to the services of the MBA Career Center.
-Topics include résumé writing, videotaped practice interviewing, job search strategies, interview preparation, salary negotiation, marketing communication, and visa issues for international students seeking employment in the United States.
+Begins with an introduction to the career planning process and to the services of the Graduate Career Center.
+Topics include resumé writing, videotaped practice interviewing, job search strategies, interview preparation, salary negotiation, marketing communication, and visa issues for international students seeking employment in the United States.
 May include additional topics depending on student interest.
-Requires admission to co-op MBA program.
 May be repeated once.

 BUSN 6200 | 0 Hours